-An annual report will be prepared and presented to the Board of Directors on District performance with regard to achieving management goals and objectives.
+An annual report will be prepared and presented to the Board of Directors on District performance with regard to achieving management goals and objectives of the District's Management Plan.
 The presentation of this report will occur within the first or second quarter of the following calendar year.
 The District will maintain the reports on file for public inspection at the District's office upon adoption.
 Management goals and objectives are based on the calendar year.